-Climate change activists have ended a 13-hour protest at the entrance to the headquarters of oil giant Shell in Aberdeen.
+Climate change activists end 13-hour protest at entrance to Shell HQ in Aberdeen

 Extinction Rebellion Scotland members gathered at the premises in Altens at 6.30am on Thursday.